Douglas A. Rossman

 Douglas Athon "Dag" Rossman (July 4, 1936 – July 23, 2015) was a U.S. herpetologist specializing in garter snakes.
 He studied at the University of Florida, where he was awarded a Ph.D. in 1961.

 He was a professor of zoology at the Louisiana State University in Baton Rouge, Louisiana.

 He co-authored The Amphibians and Reptiles of Louisiana (ISBN 0-8071-2077-4), and also The Garter Snakes: Evolution and Ecology (ISBN 0-8061-2820-8).

-His wife, Nita Jane Rossman (born 1936), also has an interest in herpetology and even had a subspecies named after her: Thamnophis sauritus nitae, a subspecies of the eastern ribbon snake.
+His wife, Nita Jane Rossman (born 1936), also has an interest in herpetology and even had a subspecies named after her: Thamnophis saurita nitae, a subspecies of the eastern ribbon snake.
 She had collected the holotype for this subspecies on a field trip with her husband for his dissertation research, and he named it in her honor.

 Rossman also wrote The Nine Worlds: A Dictionary of Norse Mythology (1983), Where Legends Live: A Pictorial Guide to Cherokee Mythic Places (1988), and several other works related to Norse mythology.

 Douglas Rossman is commemorated in the scientific name of a species of Mexican garter snake, Thamnophis rossmani.